ZakirG/generative-daw/README.md

 # GenerativeDAW

 #### A mobile-friendly webapp focused on generative music composition.
-Built with Flask and Angular 2.
+Built with Flask, Angular 2, Python 3.

 This project will be a digital audio workstation (DAW) webapp that provides a suite of tools for <a href='https://en.wikipedia.org/wiki/Generative_music' target='_blank'>generative music composition</a>, in which the software system itself will compose the music.